RobsonPontin/openai-winrt/README.md

-# WinRT SDK for OpenAI DALL·E
+# WinRT SDK for OpenAI DALL·E and GPT

 A community-maintained (unofficial) OpenAI WinRT SDK that can be used with UWP (Universal Windows Platform) and/or WinUI 3 (Desktop) apps for both C++ and C# languages.